Open in The Food App

 The product contains additives or is industrially processed in a way that we consider clear indicators of an ultra‑processed food.

-Additives (6) in M&S Dinky Pork Cocktail Sausages
+Additives and processes (6) in M&S Dinky Pork Cocktail Sausages

 Dextrose/Glucose